bithost-gmbh/pdfviewhelpers/Documentation/ViewHelpers/HtmlViewHelper/Index.rst

 HtmlViewHelper
 --------------

-Rendering any html content using TCPDF's method writeHTML.
+Rendering any html content using TCPDF's method ``writeHTML``.
 The default text settings are those from generalText.
 It is possible to include a css style tag and also inline styles.
 This ViewHelper is especially useful for rendering Rich Text.

 **Basic Usage**